AlexBuz/llama-zip/README.md

 ### Options

-- `-w`, `--window-overlap`: The number of tokens to overlap between the end of the previous context window and the start of the next window, when compressing a string whose length exceeds the LLM's maximum context length.
-This can be specified as a percentage of the LLM's context length or as a fixed number of tokens.
+- `-w`, `--window-overlap`: The number of tokens to overlap between the end of the previous context window and the start of the next window, when compressing a string whose length exceeds the model's maximum context length.
+This can be specified as a percentage of the model's context length or as a fixed number of tokens.
 The default is `0%`, meaning that the context window is cleared entirely when it is filled.
 Higher values can improve compression ratios but will slow down compression and decompression, since parts of the text will need to be re-evaluated when the context window slides.
 Note that when decompressing, the window overlap must be set to the same value that was used during compression in order to recover the original text.
+- `--n-ctx`: The number of tokens to use as the context length for the model.
+This must be less than or equal to the model's maximum context length.
+If set to `0` (the default), then the model's maximum context length will be used.
-- `--n-gpu-layers`: The number of LLM layers to offload to the GPU.
+- `--n-gpu-layers`: The number of model layers to offload to the GPU.
 This can significantly speed up compression and decompression, especially for larger models.
 If set to `-1` (the default), then all layers will be offloaded.
 See the [llama.cpp repository](https://github.com/ggerganov/llama.cpp) for more information.
+- `--use-mlock`: Force your system to keep the entire model in memory.
+This can be useful for larger models but may cause your system to run out of memory if the model is too large.
+Disabled by default.

 ### Examples